Creative Arts Academy

-Creative Arts Morgan Village Academy (CAMVA) is a seven-year magnet public middle / high school that focuses on fine and performing arts programs in addition to academic programming for students in seventh through twelfth grades in the City of Camden, in Camden County, New Jersey, United States, operating as part of the Camden City Public Schools.
+Creative Arts High School is a four-year magnet public high school that focuses on fine and performing arts programs in addition to academic programming for students in ninth through twelfth grades in the City of Camden, in Camden County, in the U.S. state of New Jersey, operating as part of the Camden City Public Schools.
 The school opened in 1999 with a freshman class of under 50 students, as one of three magnet schools in Camden, along with Brimm Medical Arts High School and MetEast High School.
-As of 2011, the academy added a middle school program for grades 6-8.
 Camden residents entering sixth or ninth grades are eligible to apply and must demonstrate interest in a particular field of the arts as well as meet minimum grade and attendance standards.
 Admission is based on a combination of criteria including auditions, academic scores and interviews.

-As of the 2021–22 school year, the school had an enrollment of 198 students and 32.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.1:1.
-There were 129 students (65.2% of enrollment) eligible for free lunch and 1 (0.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 202 students and 31.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.5:1.
+There were 100 students (49.5% of enrollment) eligible for free lunch and 0 (0.0% of students) eligible for reduced-cost lunch.

+History

+In 2011, the academy merged with Morgan Village Middle School, adding its programs for grades 6-8; the combined school was called Creative Arts Morgan Village Academy.

+Starting in the 2021–22 school year, the high school moved into a new $133 million building on Park Boulevard that it shares with Brimm Medical Arts High School and Camden Big Picture Learning Academy.